Filip-Vacko/Test-project/README.md

 7. A template engine Marko
 8. A forEach() array method
 9. NPM module Moment for displaying/formating dates
+10. bunyan logger

 #Installation
 ------------
 1. Install Node.js
-2. In the command line, in the folder containing the project files, run "npm install"
+2. In the commbnd line, in the folder containing the project files, run "npm install"
 3. In the command line, in the folder containing the project files, run "node app.js"
 4. Go to "http://localhost:3000" in your browser

 #Things I will probably apply/test here:
 ------------
-- Bunyan
 - Bunyan-format
 - Cookie-parser
 - Oauth2-server